 This option disables or enables the Platform Power Limit 1 programming.
 If this option is enabled, it activates the PL1 value to be used by the processor to limit the average power of the given time window.
-The options are Disabled and Enabled.

 Platform PL2 Enable